 We are exposed to certain market risks that are inherent in our financial instruments and arise from changes in interest rates and foreign currency exchange rates.
-We may enter into derivative financial instrument transactions to manage or reduce market risk but do not enter into derivative financial instrument instruments and arise from changes in interest rates and foreign derivative financial instrument transactions to manage or reduce market risk but do not enter into derivative financial instrument transactions for speculative purposes (See "Note 14.
+We may enter into derivative financial instrument transactions to manage or reduce market risk but do not enter into derivative financial instrument transactions for speculative purposes.
+(See "Note 12.
 Financial Instruments" in Item 1 of Part 1 for further details).
 A discussion of our primary market risk exposure in financial instruments is presented below.